Ziratsu/dev-nest/README.md

 # dev-nest
-Site who share tools and ressources for (web) developpers
+Site sharing tools and ressources for (web) developpers